jaclu/tmux-menus/docs/Debugging.md

 ## TMUX_MENUS_LOGGING_MINIMAL

-If set to 1 only errors and menu rendering times will be logged
+If set to 1 only errors and menu rendering times will be logged, practicall if a lot of logging has been enabled to temporarily dial it down

 ## TMUX_MENUS_HANDLER